 - 2 position design provides positions for cradling newborns and supporting older toddlers up to 18 months

 - only featured bathtub which has built in support for newborns and collapses down for easy storage

 Disadvantages of the Boon Naked Collapsible Bathtub

-- I think this is a great bathtub in theory, but it’s unfortunately let down rather by a number of customers on Amazon who have xperienced issues with the metal support bar and bathtub legs, as well as the storage hook breaking
+- I think this is a great bathtub in theory, but it’s let down by a number of customer’s experiencing issues with the metal support bar and bathtub legs, as well as the storage hook breaking

 Materials Used: BPA, phthalate and PVC free.
 Made in China.